headwindz/headwindz.run/articles/Some useful JS techniques that you may not know.md

 ## Math

-JavaScript developers often captalize the constructor name to distinguish the constructors from normal functions.
-Therefore, some developers may mistake *Math* as function since the name is captalized while *Math* is really just an object.
+JavaScript developers often capitalize the constructor name to distinguish the constructors from normal functions.
+Therefore, some developers may mistake *Math* as function since the name is capitalized while *Math* is really just an object.

 ```javascript
 console.log(typeof Math); // object